 The word “survivorship” means different things to different people, but it often describes living with, through, and beyond cancer.
-In some ways, survivorship is one of the most complex aspects of the cancer experience because it is different for every child with cancer and their family.
+In some ways, survivorship is one of the most complicated parts of the cancer experience because it is different for every child with cancer and their family.

 After active cancer treatment ends, children and their families may experience a mixture of strong feelings, including joy, concern, relief, guilt, and fear.
 Some people say they appreciate life more after a cancer diagnosis.
 Other families stay very anxious about their child’s health and become uncertain of how to cope with everyday life.

 One source of stress may occur when frequent visits to the health care team end after completing treatment.
 Often, relationships built with the cancer care team provide a sense of security during treatment, and children and their families miss this source of support.
 This may be especially true when new worries and challenges surface over time, such as any late effects of treatment, learning or school problems, emotional challenges, sexual development and fertility concerns, and/or financial issues.

 Every family faces different concerns and challenges.
 With any challenge, a good first step is being able to recognize each fear and talk about it.
 Effective coping requires:

 Asking for and allowing the support of others

 Feeling comfortable with the course of action your family chooses

 It may be helpful for your child to join an in-person support group or online community of childhood cancer survivors.
 Support groups also exist for parents of children diagnosed with cancer.
 This allows you to talk with people who have had similar first-hand experiences.
 Other options for finding support include talking with a friend or member of the health care team, individual counseling, or asking for assistance at the learning resource center of the place where your child received treatment.

 Healthy living after cancer